Assessing the ROI of Training Programmes

-Looking for ways to assess the impact of your organization’s training?
+Looking for ways to assess the impact of your organisation’s training?
 Look no more!
-Good training programs cost money and even the cheap ones still cost your organization some money.
+Good training programs cost money and even the cheap ones still cost your organisation some money.

 As an HR professional looking for a way to justify this expense is a concern for you.
 However, you are almost certain that adequate training implemented on the job has a way of improving the bottom line so scraping training is not an option.